kmoppel/kmoppel.github.io/_posts/2024-11-19-postgres-on-spot-vms-only-for-the-crazy.md

 In short pg-spot-operator does the following:

-1. Translates human readable hardware requirements to matching (non-human-readable) instance types
+1. Translates human-readable hardware requirements to matching (non-human-readable) instance types
 1. Launches the Spot VM
 1. Runs Ansible to set up Postgres + any extensions / other auxiliary packages
 1. Keeps checking that the VM is there